INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/src_rst/tutorials/al/class_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have only discussed the case of a single regime.
 A leaky integrate-and-fire
-model with refractory period has two dynamical regimes - the subthreshold
+model with refractory period has two dynamical regimes - the sub-threshold
 regime and the refractory regime.
 Just for fun, we'll define the component in a
 single step: